 Accessibility like participation is also a broad term and is understood in many different ways.
 A common misconception is that accessibility is only about physical access, however this is a very limited viewpoint, as many people with disabilities will have different access requirements.
-For example, someone who is visually impaired and requires accessible reading material differs from someone who is hearing impaired who requires a sign language interpreter.
+For example, someone who is visually impaired and requires accessible reading material differs from someone who is deaf who requires a sign language interpreter.
 At policy and legal levels there may be barriers, or indeed lack of legal provisions related to accessibility.
-For example as the Canadian Human Rights Commission Global Review on universal design9 highlighted, only half the countries around the world have developed accessibility criteria in their building codes and standards.
+For example, as the Canadian Human Rights Commission Global Review on universal design9 highlighted, only half the countries around the world have developed accessibility criteria in their building codes and standards.
 So from the outset, considering how programmes are accessible is important.
 When considering accessibility, the key take away message is - creating a barrier free environment for everyone is very important to disability-inclusive development because a society accessible for persons with disabilities is one accessible to all.
 This is where the concept of Universal Design is helpful to understand.

 Universal Design involves designing products and environments so that they can be used by the widest range of people possible without need for adaptation or specialised design.
 Universal Design evolved from Accessible Design, a design process that addresses the needs of people with disabilities.
 Universal Design goes further by recognising that there is a wide spectrum of human abilities.
-Everyone, passes through childhood, periods of temporary illness, injury and old age.
-By designing for this human diversity, we can create things that will be easier for all people to use.10
+Everyone passes through childhood, periods of temporary illness, injury and old age.
+By designing for this human diversity, we can create things that will be easier for all people to use.10 In addition to accessibility being the right thing to do, it is an obligation under CRPD (Article 9).
+In many countries, even those such as the USA who have not yet ratified the CRPD, there are laws obligating accessibility of services and infrastructure for people with disabilities.

-In addition to accessibility being the right thing to do, in many countries you will find there are laws obligating accessibility of services and infrastructure for people with disabilities.
-For example, there are a number of different standards available on accessibility; USAID has a comprehensive publication on accessibility based on the Americans with Disabilities Act (2004); the European Union has adopted Communication 'Towards an Accessible Information Society (2008) and South Africa has the National Building Regulations and Building Standards Act.
+There are a number of different standards available on accessibility; USAID has a comprehensive publication on accessibility based on the Americans with Disabilities Act (2004); the European Union has adopted Communication 'Towards an Accessible Information Society' (2008) and South Africa has the National Building Regulations and Building Standards Act.
+It is important to find out what are the national standards in your country.
 While each country has adopted their own laws on accessibility, once the CRPD has been ratified, they must then comply with the requirements of Article 9.
+In cases where national laws were already extensive, ratifying the CRPD cannot reduce these obligations.
 Organisations such as CBM in receipt of any type of State funding must consider accessibility requirements as a standard in provision of services.
+Consideration must be given both to national laws in recipient countries as well as standards of donor agencies.
+Donor countries which have ratified the CRPD are increasingly concerned to meet their own obligations under Article 11 and Article 32 of the CRPD to ensure that humanitarian and development cooperation is accessible for women and men, girls and boys with disability.

 Self-study tip: There is a lot of reliable material available on accessibility which can be useful to read.
-However in considering accessibility, it is essential to consider local contexts and an analysis of barriers and cultural practice, technologies and materials.
+However, in considering accessibility, it is essential to consider local contexts and an analysis of barriers and cultural practice, technologies and materials.
 Ultimately whilst we have universal principles, in application these must be practical and suited to the context.